anusii/podnotes/exercises/Ex3_ShareNote.md

 ```
 where `pod_name` is the name of their pod, and `profile/card#me` is the public card which everyone has in their POD.
 This is the public profile of that POD owner.
 You can view a POD user's profile by opening the webID URI in a web browser.

-### Testing read access

-From the sharing view of a note file, click `Add New Permission`.

 Enter their `webID` in the `web ID value` text field.